A bit of backstory when I first started developing React Native apps, I found there weren’t

 tools above is used to automate this part of the Gitlab workflow.

-The script also can use CHANGELOG.md
+The script also can use CHANGELOG.md, if it follows

 keepachangelog format.
 It takes the changelog from that

 file and copies into our release.
-Only for the matching version name i.e. release/1.0.0
+Only for the matching version name i.e. release/1.0.0, would look for 1.0.0 in our changelog file.

 You can find an example release created by this script here.

-argument it will link that jobs artifacts in this release (if it was run in the
+Also if you specify a job name after the --artifacts argument it will link that jobs artifacts in this release (if it was run in the

 same pipeline as this job).
 In this example, we want to include our Android app build (APK/AAB).